tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### Cowboy Shootout

-Wild Roger is tasked with shooting down 6 bottles with 6 shots as fast as possible.
-Here are the different types of shots he could make: He could use one pistol to shoot a bottle with a "Bang!" in 0.5 seconds.
-Or he could use both pistols at once with a "BangBang!" to shoot two bottles in 0.5 seconds.
+Wild Roger is tasked with shooting down 6 botellas with 6 shots as fast as possible.
+Here are the different types of shots he could make: He could use one pistol to shoot a botella with a "Bang!" in 0.5 seconds.
+Or he could use both pistols at once with a "BangBang!" to shoot two botellas in 0.5 seconds.
 Given a list of Bangs …

 Tema: listas